scottbrown/bosky/SECURITY.md

 ### Authentication Considerations

-- Bosky uses the AWS SDK which follows AWS credential resolution chain
+- Beacon uses the AWS SDK which follows AWS credential resolution chain
 - Do not hardcode AWS credentials in user data scripts or environment variables
 - Use IAM roles for EC2 instances when possible

 ### Data Considerations

-- Bosky sends event data to CloudWatch Events with the following fields:
+- Beacon sends event data to CloudWatch Events with the following fields:
   - Instance ID
   - Project name
   - Status message